Concordium/concordium-node-sdk-js/README.md

 ## Send Account Transaction
 The following example demonstrates how to send any account transaction.
-See previous sections for how to create an account transaction.
+See the previous sections for how to create an account transaction.
 ```js
 import * as ed from "noble-ed25519";